 Staff members are eager to meet and communicate with you to describe our services in more detail.
 Learn more about possible accommodations and providing documentation.
-Contact Susan Bies, Director of Accessibility and Academic Support, at 605.274.5503 or Susan.Bies@augie.edu.
+Contact the Director of Accessibility and Academic Support at 605.274.5503.

 Student Success Center augie.edu/success